sgpfaff/sgpfaff.github.io/_pages/outreach.md

 nav_order: 3
 ---

 Along with my passion for outer space, I possessed an interest in outreach and humanitarian activism from a young age.
-Eight years ago I created [Space First](https://www.spacefirst.org), born at the nexus of my early interests of outer space and.
+Eight years ago I created [Space First](https://www.spacefirst.org), born at the nexus of these interests.
 Originally a platform to share active developments in astronomy and space travel, the focus of Space First shifted to outreach and science communication as time went on.

 In 2018 and 2019, I started and ran the [Future Voyager Fund](https://www.spacefirst.org/future-voyager-scholarship.html) through Space First to provide an underpriveledged middle schooler with science resources, such as a 3D printer and a Raspberry Pi, to grow their interest in STEM.
 Unfortunately, I halted the fundraiser in 2020 due to the pandemic, concerned with the ethics of fundraising at the time.
 I plan to bring the Future Voyager Fund back with reimagined fundraising and receipient selection criteria.